Uday-Shastrakar/BookStore/README.md

-# 🚀 Full Stack Web App – Go + React
+# 🚀 Full Stack Web App – Go backend  + React frontend

 A modern full-stack web application using **Golang** for the backend REST API and **React** for the frontend.
 Designed to be scalable, fast, and easy to deploy with Docker.